PATH (global health organization)

-PATH (formerly known as the Program for Appropriate Technology in Health) is an international, nonprofit global health organization based in Seattle, with 1,600 employees in more than 70 countries around the world.
+PATH (formerly known as the Program for Appropriate Technology in Health) is an international, nonprofit global health organization.
+PATH is based in Seattle with 1,600 employees in more than 70 countries around the world.
 Its president and CEO is Nikolaj Gilbert, who is also the Managing Director and CEO of Foundations for Appropriate Technologies in Health (FATH), PATH's Swiss subsidiary.
 PATH focuses on six platforms: vaccines, drugs, diagnostics, devices, system, and service innovations.

 History

 Founded in 1977 as the Program for the Introduction and Adaptation of Contraceptive Technology with a focus on family planning, PATH soon broadened its purpose to work on a wide array of emerging and persistent global health issues in the areas of health technologies, maternal health, child health, reproductive health, vaccines and immunization, and emerging and epidemic diseases such as HIV, malaria, tuberculosis, and COVID-19.

-Since 2000, PATH expanded from about 300 employees and an annual budget of $60 million to, in 2020, a payroll of 1,600 people working in 70+ countries and a budget of $323 million.
+In 2000, PATH had 300 employees and an annual budget of $60 million.
+In 2020, this increased to 1,600 employees and a budget of $323 million.

-PATH is one of the largest nonprofit organizations in global health today.

-PATH's work

-PATH is best known for developing and adapting technologies, such as improved vaccination devices and new tools to prevent cervical cancer, to address the health needs in low- and middle-income countries.
-It specializes in developing, introducing, and scaling up solutions to the world’s most pressing health challenges, in collaboration with funders, partner nonprofits, and the private sector.
-Steve Davis, PATH's President and CEO from 2012 to 2019, described the organization's role as a "bridge-builder and innovator on the global stage."
+Developed technologies

 Vaccine and pharmaceutical technologies

-One of PATH's more-known technologies is the vaccine vial monitor, a small sticker that adheres to a vaccine vial and changes color as the vaccine is exposed to heat over time.
-The sticker helps health workers know when a vaccine has reached its preset temperature limit and can no longer be safely used.
-It promotes more reliable vaccinations as well as cost savings, because health workers no longer have to throw out vaccine just because they suspect it has gone bad.
+PATH collaborated with the World Health Organization starting in 1979 to develop the vaccine vial monitor, a small sticker that adheres to a vaccine vial and changes color as the vaccine is exposed to heat over time.
+The sticker shows when a vaccine has reached its preset temperature limit and can no longer be safely used.
+It took over thirty years until 2007 for the widespread adoption of this technology by vaccine manufacturers.
 UNICEF requires these monitors on all vaccines it purchases.

-Another vaccine technology developed by PATH is the Uniject injection system.
+PATH also developed the Uniject injection system.
 The single-dose, autodisabling injection system consists of a needle attached to a small bubble of plastic that is prefilled with medication.
-The system is designed to prevent disease transmission and enable health workers with only a little training to administer vaccine and other drugs in remote villages.
+The system is designed to prevent disease transmission and requires low training to administer vaccine and other drugs safely, intended for remote villages.